DBS Design Language System

 Challenges Encountered

-As the leading digital bank globally, DBS is renowned for offering a plethora of digital services online, aimed at enabling customers to "Live more, Bank less."
+As Asia's leading digital bank, DBS is offering a plethora of digital services online, aimed at enabling customers to "Live more, Bank less."
 However, with numerous products and services requiring design, engineers from various teams continually wrote new code to support these offerings.
 Prior to establishing the Design Language System (DLS), the Sketch library was underutilized across many of our products.

 Continuously designing similar features using different components and patterns resulted in redundant development efforts, leading to significant inconsistencies across our services.
 Without a robust systematic design process, we grappled with challenges such as inadequate resources, tight schedules, and compromised product quality and UX.